PyAr/PyZombis/361/_sources/quiz/Quiz4_en.rst.txt

         .. activecode:: q4_5_en
             :nocodelens:

-            Now you will develop the function ``buscar_palabras_2``, which will be passed the previous text as a parameter.
+            Now you will develop the function ``search_for_words_2``, which will be passed the previous text as a parameter.
 Again you will separate the text into words, just like you did in *Exercise 4*.
-This time, you should calculate the number of words within ``texto`` that have any of the letters in the string ``"python"``, and also have a length greater than 4 characters. |br| |br|
+This time, you should calculate the number of words within ``text`` that have any of the letters in the string ``"python"``, and also have a length greater than 4 characters. |br| |br|

             ~~~~
-            def buscar_palabras_2(texto):
+            def search_for_words_2(text):

             ====